 If the game files are broken, you can also quickly fix it by ‘verifying the integrity of game files’ from your Steam interface.
 You can access the setting by running Steam navigating to ‘library,’ ‘properties,’ ‘local files,’ then ‘verify integrity of game files.’
 Once the scan is complete, Steam will give you a report and possible next steps.

-Steps and Ways to Solve Rust Crashes
+5 Ways to Solve Rust Crashes on PC

-Restart Device and Run Game Again
+Fix #1: Restart Device and Run Game Again

 The most straightforward fix is to restart your PC and rerun the game.
 This action is effective for most gaming/work-related issues.
 The important thing is to actually restart your PC, not just close apps and open them back up.